 Just as in any project, the final phase of your change control plan is closing it up.
 This includes having the person who requested the change to oversee the final deliverable and make sure they agree with it.
 Once they have signed off on the change, then any outstanding paperwork must be completed, such as the change log, and filed away for future use.

-ProjectManager.com is an award-winning tool that organizes teams and projects.
+Templates are a great way to get your change control process started, but software offers so much more.
+ProjectManager is an award-winning project and work management software that organizes risk, issues and changes within a project.
 Change control is really a sub-project of the larger project you’re managing.
 You need software with features to capture what might benefit from a change, plan for that change and then monitor and report on it.
 We can do all that and more, without you ever needing to leave our tool.

 Change occurs for many reasons, but most of them are initiated by external forces.
 Keeping an eye on your project is one way to spot issues and respond to them before they become problems.
 Our real-time dashboard tracks several project metrics, calculates the data automatically and displays the results in colorful graphs and charts.
 Proper use of the dashboard could give you early signs about any issues your project.

 Collaborate on Change & Attach Documents